tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

 ## Next steps

+This project isn't merged or finished.
+While we have a nice little test suite and a microbenchmark, ideally we would do some more:

 * Get other native types (other int types, double) working
 * Get multiple parameters working (fastcall)
 * Hack a proof of concept of this idea into Cython
 * Make the signature more expressive
   * Perhaps we should have a mini language kind of like CPython's Argument Clinic

+Let us know if you have any ideas!

 <!-- TODO(max): Other languages? -->
 <!-- TODO(max): Static Python and type declarations with unboxed types -->